0LNetworkCommunity/libra-legacy-v6/language/diem-framework/modules/doc/Diem.md

 <dd>
  Holds whether or not this currency is synthetic (contributes to the off-chain reserve) or not.
-An example of such a synthetic currency would be the GAS.
+An example of such a synthetic currency would be the XDX.
 </dd>
 <dt>
 <code>scaling_factor: u64</code>